-The financial challenge of inflation comes on top of the enormous pressures faced by Councils after a decade of austerity when the biggest cuts in local authority funding impacted on Councils in the most deprived areas of the country because they relied more heavily on the Government grants which were cut so severely.
-Our Councils were also less able to raise income from increases in Council Tax and Business Rates.
-Inflation pressures are also particularly damaging for Councils such as Knowsley - which lack the ability to passport additional cost pressures onto local residents or local businesses.
-Indeed, Councils in more deprived areas have a social responsibility not to expect residents to pay for the essential support which they need.
+The financial challenge of inflation comes on top of the enormous pressures faced by Councils after a decade of austerity when the biggest cuts in local authority funding impacted on Councils in the most deprived areas of the country like Knowsley, because they relied more heavily on the Government grants which were cut so severely.
+More recently the Council has faced unprecedented challenges arising from the COVID-19 pandemic, which impacted more severely in Knowsley than anywhere else in the country.